josephaxisa/henry/readme.md

 ## Status and Support

 Henry is **NOT** supported or warranted by Looker in any way.
-Please do not contact Looker support for issues with Gazer.
+Please do not contact Looker support for issues with Henry.
 Issues can be logged via https://github.com/josephaxisa/henry/issues

 ## Setting up Henry